-The analogue sound waves (remember we talked about sound waves at the beginning of this article) are recorded at specific intervals and this information is then converted to a value in the form of a number by an analogue to digital converter (ADC).
+The analog sound waves (remember we talked about sound waves at the beginning of this article) are recorded at specific intervals and this information is then converted to a value in the form of a number by an analog to digital converter (ADC).

-However, sound waves change over time, so to counter this problem tuners process a number of sound waves and then calculate an average.
+However, sound waves change over time, so tuners process several sound waves and then calculate an average.

 Extracting the fundamental

-When you play a note on any musical instrument, the main frequency you hear is the fundamental.
-But, additional frequencies are also produced.
+When you play a note on any musical instrument, the main frequency heard is the fundamental.
+But, additional frequencies are also heard.

-The additional frequencies produced depend on the characteristics of the instrument.
-In the case of the guitar the strings play a role e.g. the mass of the string and vibrating length e.g. where you fret the string.
+The additional frequencies depend on the characteristics of the instrument.
+In the case of the guitar, the strings play a role e.g. the mass of the string and vibrating length e.g. where you fret the string.

-The fundamental is the lowest of the frequencies produced and defines the pitch of the note.
+The fundamental is the lowest frequency and defines the pitch of the note.
 The additional frequencies produced are called ‘overtones‘ and they are what gives an instrument its timbre.
-This is why a guitar, despite playing the same note sounds different to a violin for example.
+This is why a guitar, despite playing the same note sounds different from a violin or other instrument.